Help children learn to ride safely away from roads until they are ready to make safe decisions.

-As younger children are still developing the skills needed to ride alone, the safest place to ride bikes, scooters and skateboards is within fenced areas.
+As younger children are developing the skills needed to ride alone, the safest place to ride bikes, scooters and skateboards is within fenced areas away from roads.

 Until children are at least 10 years old they should ride away from vehicles and driveways.
 As they are learning to ride it is important to ride or walk alongside them and talk about how to be a safer bicycle rider.